BSc Film Production Technology (top up degree)

 Teaching & Learning

 You’ll learn about a broad range of disciplines including areas such as 4K cinematography & short film production, 4K data management & post production workflow, lighting, audio acquisition, animatronics, brand management & event screening, practical effects, and visual effects.
 You’ll also complete a self-directed technology investigation on a subject of your own interest.
-You’ll also undertake a wide range of industry and work-related opportunities through live projects, Confetti’s Industry Week, guest lectures and work based learning.
+Throughout the course you’ll undertake a wide range of industry and work-related opportunities through live projects, Industry Week, guest lectures and work based learning.

-You’ll learn through lectures, seminars, group tutorials, academic tutorials, workshops, presentations and pitches, visiting industry professionals, team working, and independent study.
+You’ll learn through lectures, seminars, group tutorials, academic tutorials, workshops, presentations and pitches, visiting industry professionals, team work, and independent study.

 What you’ll study on our film top up degree

 This module provides you with the opportunity to undertake sustained investigation into a specific area of creative technology that builds on your previous knowledge, experience and skills acquired during levels 4 and 5.
 This module will allow you to explore critically a specific issue or area of personal interest within your chosen field allowing you to explore individual lines of enquiry connected to your career goals.
 You will achieve this by undertaking a self-initiated practical research project supported by tutor supervision.